CS50Hsinyu/School_District_Analysis/README.md

     * % Overall Passing from 62.86 to 62.78
     * Existing Scores by school spending
     * Update Scores by school spending

-  * Scores by school size: Since Thomas High School size is 1635, the average scores and passing percentages are affect in the Medium (1000-2000).
+  * Scores by school size: Although Thomas High School size is 1635, the average scores and passing percentages are not affect in the Medium (1000-2000).
-    * Average Math score updates from 83.4 to 78.5
+    * Average Math score is the same as 83.4
-    * Average Reading score updates from 83.9 to 81.63
+    * Average Reading score is the same as 83.9
-    * % Passing Math updates from 94 to 73.46
+    * % Passing Math is the same as 94
-    * % Passing Reading updates from 97 to 84.32
+    * % Passing Reading is the same as 97
-    * % Overall Passing from 91 to 62.78
+    * % Overall Passing is the same as 91
+    * Existing Scores by school size
+    * Update Scores by school size

+  * Scores by school type: Although Thomas High School tpye is Charter, the average scores and passing percentages are not affect in Charter.
+    * Average Math score is the same as 83.5
+    * Average Reading score is the same as 83.9
+    * % Passing Math is the same as 94
+    * % Passing Reading is the same as 97
+    * % Overall Passing is the same as 90
-    * Existing Scores by school spending
+    * Existing Scores by school type
-    * Update Scores by school spending
+    * Update Scores by school type
 ##Summary
 In school disctrict analysis, the number of schools, students and budgets are the same in district summary as existing anlysis.
 However, average math scores, % Passing Math, % Passing Reading, and % Overall Passing have been slightly affacted after reading and math scroes for the ninth grade at Thomas High School have been replaced with NaNs.